How to Add Text to a Live PowerPoint Presentation

 Now, you can return to your presentation and click on the Developer tab.
 Under this tab, click on the text box button under Controls.
 Then, draw out a text box on your slide, taking care not to obstruct any text, media or any other object in your slides.
 Afterwards, right-click on the text box and select Property Sheet from the context menu.
 This will populate the Properties window.

 Set Up Text Boxes to Your Slides Before Going on Live Mode

 Once you’re in the Properties window, look for two properties within the alphabetized list: EnterKeyBehaviour and MultiLine.
 Set both to True from the drop-down next to each of them.

 Once all these are set, you will be able to enter text into any of the text boxes you have earlier set up.
 Therefore, when you start to go live with your presentation, your audience will not see the text box on each of the slides, only those you add text to.

 A pro tip is to add these kinds of text boxes when you have an interactive slide, like when you need to ask a question to your audience or conduct a poll.
+For this purpose, you can also reuse one of our free PowerPoint templates prepared for survey or poll results.
 Once you enable your Developer tab, you don’t have to enable it each time, and therefore, you can be able to do this trick each time you create presentations.